-(A version of this story first appeared last summer in Santa Fean magazine.
+(A version of this story first appeared in Santa Fean magazine in the summer of 2021.
 Since then, New Mexico has experienced the largest wildfire in the state’s history, at one point approaching the small town of El Rito where the Raptor Center is located.
 Director Lori Paras told me she had to evacuate all the birds from the center while the fire raged.
-Last year while reporting this story, I observed the logistical challenges and 24/7 effort it takes to rehabilitate injured birds of prey.
+While originally reporting on this story, I observed the logistical challenges and 24/7 effort it takes to rehabilitate injured birds of prey.
 Lori clearly is a marvel.
-Thankfully, New Mexico’s summer monsoon rains have arrived, the fire is contained, and Lori and her birds are safely back home where they can continue their recovery.
+Thankfully, New Mexico’s summer monsoon rains arrived early in 2022, the fire was contained, and Lori and her birds are safely back home where they can continue their recovery.
 This story is part of my SouthWest Wild series.)

 The Santa Fe Raptor Center isn’t in Santa Fe.
 It’s down a dirt road, off another dirt road, and yet another that exits onto paved route 554 outside the tiny New Mexico town of El Rito.
 But it’s beautiful and, more importantly, it’s quiet and remote.
 Which works just perfectly for the injured eagles, owls, hawks and other birds the Center rehabilitates.
 “Eagles [in particular] don’t like people,” the Center’s Executive Director Lori Paras told me when I arrived on a cool May morning.
 “So they’re in a great place [here}.
 They aren’t surrounded by the noise of dogs, people, traffic … They hear birds.
 They hear what they would hear if they were out” [in the wild].